-At least 44 killed as air strike hits Libya migrant detention center: U.N
+At least 44 killed as air strike hits Libya migrant detention center: U.N.

 Libya is one of the main departure points for African migrants, fleeing poverty and war, to try to reach Italy by boat, but many are picked up and brought back by the Libyan coast guard, supported by the European Union.

-Thousands are held in government-run detention centers in what human rights groups and the United Nations say are often inhuman conditions.
+Some 6,000 are held in government-run detention centers in what human rights groups and the United Nations say are often inhuman conditions.

-The UNHCR refugee agency had already called in May for the Tajoura center, which holds 600 people, to be evacuated after a projectile landed less than 100 meter’s (330 feet) away, injuring two migrants.
+The UNHCR refugee agency had already called in May for the Tajoura center, which holds 600 people, to be evacuated after a projectile landed less than 100 meters (330 feet) away, injuring two migrants.

-Tajoura, east of Tripoli’s center, is home to several camps belonging to forces allied to the internationally recognized government, which have been targeted by air strikes for weeks.
+The hangar-type detention center is next to a military camp, one of several in Tajoura, east of Tripoli’s center, which have been targeted by air strikes for weeks.

-Photos published on Tuesday showed African migrants undergoing surgery in a hospital after the air strike.
-Others lay on beds, some covered in dust or with bandaged limbs.
+Frightened migrants were still at the detention center after the strike, which partially destroyed the hangar.
+“Some people were wounded, and they died on the road, on their way running, and some people are still under the debris so we don’t know what to say,” said Othman Musa, a migrant from Nigeria.

+“All we know is we want the U.N. to help people out of this place because this place is dangerous,” he said.

 “Our teams had visited the center just yesterday (Tuesday) and saw 126 people in the cell that was hit.
 Those that survived are in absolute fear for their lives,” medical charity Medecins Sans Frontieres (Doctors Without Borders) said in a statement.

-Haftar’s Libyan National Army (LNA), allied to a parallel government based in eastern Libya, has seen its advance on Tripoli held up by robust defenses on the outskirts of the capital, and said it would start heavy air strikes after “traditional means” of war had been exhausted.
+Haftar’s Libyan National Army (LNA) force, allied to a parallel government based in eastern Libya, has seen its advance on Tripoli held up by robust defenses on the outskirts of the capital, and said it would start heavy air strikes after “traditional means” of war had been exhausted.

 His attempt to capture Tripoli has derailed U.N. attempts to broker an end to the chaos that has prevailed in the oil- and gas-producing North African country since the violent, NATO-backed overthrow of Muammar Gaddafi in 2011.

-UNHCR chief Filippo Grandi tweeted that he had three messages concerning the detained migrants:

-“They must NOT be detained; civilians must NOT be a target; Libya is NOT a safe place of return.
-And of course, states with influence must cooperate to end conflict, rather than fuel it.”
+The U.N. called for an independent investigation and for perpetrators to be held to account.

 In a statement, the Tripoli-based government blamed the “war criminal Khalifa Haftar” for the incident.

-Moussa Faki Mahamat, chairman of the African Union Commission, demanded an immediate ceasefire and an independent investigation “to ensure that those responsible for this horrific crime of innocent civilians be brought to account”.

-An LNA official denied that his force had hit the detention center, saying that militias allied to Tripoli had shelled it after a precision air strike by the LNA on a military camp.
+The LNA denied it had hit the detention center.

+On Wednesday, the LNA conducted another air strike on Tripoli’s only functioning airport, which also has a military section, causing the closure of civilian traffic.

+LNA spokesman Ahmed Mismari said the strike had destroyed a drones control room.

 The LNA air campaign has failed to take Tripoli in three months of fighting, and last week lost its main forward base in Gharyan to Tripoli’s forces.